ggstuart/classroom-analytics/readme.md

 roster_filename = classroom_roster.csv
 ```

+>Note that the roster file itself will need to be updated regularly to bring in new github_usernames as students accept the assignment.

 ## Installation

 Clone the git repository, set up a virtual environment as required and run this to install the `github_classroom` library.